wader/fq/README.md

 ## Goals

-- Make structured binary data accessible using the jq language.
+- Make structured binary data accessible.
-- Nested format decoding and bit-oriented decoding.
+- Nested formats and bit-oriented decoding.
-- Quick cli tool that tries to mimic jq as much as possible.
+- Quick CLI tool that mimics jq as much as possible.
+- Do bits and bytes transformation and conversions.
+- Programmer's calculator.

-**NOTE** fq is early in development and many things are missing, broken or do not make sense.
-This also means there is much opportunity to help out!
+**NOTE:** fq is early in development and many things are missing, broken or do not make sense.
+That also means there is a great opportunity to help out.

 ## Install